News & Blog

 NIST Cybersecurity Framework 2.0

-The NIST Cybersecurity Framework (NIST CSF) was developed in 2014 by the National Institute of Standards and Technology (NIST) in response to Executive Order 13636 issued by President Obama in 2013, which aimed to enhance cybersecurity for critical infrastructure.
-Commonly referred to as the “Cybersecurity Framework” or simply “CSF,” it provides a structured approach to managing cybersecurity risks.
+NIST Cybersecurity Framework (NIST CSF) was first established by the National Institute of Standards and Technology (NIST) in 2014 as a direct response to the Executive Order 13636 made by Former President Obama in 2013.
+The essence of the order was to promote cybersecurity for critical infrastructure.
+It is otherwise known as the "Cybersecurity Framework" or 'CSF" which offers a holistic approach to addressing cybersecurity risks.

-The NIST Cybersecurity Framework (CSF) is structured around three key components: Core, Tier, and Profile.
+NIST Cybersecurity Framework (CSF) has three main components: Core, Tier, and Profile.

-• Core: A categorized list of security controls and practices.
+• Core: This is a list of security controls and measures.

-This section outlines the four main updates introduced in NIST CSF 2.0.
+This section highlights the four major updates included in the NIST CSF 2.0.

 Point 1: Expansion of the Framework’s Scope

-Additionally, the official name of the framework has been changed from Framework for Improving Critical Infrastructure Cybersecurity to the more inclusive Cybersecurity Framework, reflecting its universal applicability.
+Furthermore, aside from the revised versions, the name of the framework has also undergone changes, from Framework for Improving Critical Infrastructure Cybersecurity to the more comprehensive Cybersecurity Framework.

 Point 2: Addition of the "Govern (GV)" Function